Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 }
 ```

-Notice `contextJob + UI` expression that is used to start an actor in the above code.
+Notice how `contextJob + UI` expression is used to start an actor in the above code.
 It defines a coroutine context
-for our new actor that includes the job and UI dispatcher.
+for our new actor that includes the job and the `UI` dispatcher.
 The coroutine that is started by this
 `actor(contextJob + UI)` expression is going to become a child of the job of the corresponding context.
 When the
-activity is destroyed and its job is cancelled, all its children coroutines are cancelled.
+activity is destroyed and its job is cancelled all its children coroutines are cancelled, too.

 Parent-child relation between jobs forms a hierarchy.
 A coroutine that performs some background job on behalf of
 the view and in its context can create further children coroutines.
 The whole tree of coroutines gets cancelled